-- Select the text in which left margins are to be moved. - 2.
-PRESS COM-LOOK. - In the brackets following Set to, type the number of units that the margin is to be moved. - 4.
-MARK Left if the margin is to move left by the number of units specified.
+- 1. Select the text in which left margins are to be moved. - 2.
+PRESS COM-LOOK. - 3.
+In the brackets following Set to, type the number of units that the margin is to be moved. - MARK Left if the margin is to move left by the number of units specified.
 MARK Right if the margin is to move right by the number of units specified. - 5.
-If only the margin of the first line is to be moved, MARK Left margin, 1st line. - If the left margins except the first line are to be moved, MARK Left except 1st line. - 7.
-If the first line and all other lines of the first margin are to be moved the same number of units, MARK Left margin, 1st line AND Left except 1st line. - 8.
-MARK Apply, or PRESS DO to apply and dismiss the menu.
+If only the margin of the first line is to be moved, MARK Left margin, 1st line. - If the left margins except the first line are to be moved, MARK Left except 1st line. - If the first line and all other lines of the first margin are to be moved the same number of units, MARK Left margin, 1st line AND Left except 1st line. - MARK Apply, or PRESS DO to apply and dismiss the menu.
 The margins marked for the selected text will move the units specified.

-MOVE/SET Right MARGIN Moving or setting right margins works the same as moving or setting left margins.
-MARK Right margin after marking Left, Right, or Set to.

-ALL MARGINS AND TABS

-All tabs and margins in selected text can be moved left or right by the same amount:

-- 1. Select the text in which all tabs and margins are to be moved. - 2.
-PRESS COM-LOOK. - In the brackets following Set to, type the number of units that the margins and tabs are to be moved. - 4.
-MARK Left if the margins and tabs are to move left by the number of units specified.
-MARK Right if they are to move right by the number of units specified. - 5.
-MARK All margins and tabs. - 6.
-MARK Apply, or PRESS DO to apply and dismiss the menu.

-If one paragraph is selected for margin and tab manipulation purposes, the Paragraph menu brought to view when you PRESS COM-LOOK will show the current margin and tab settings.
-After new margin or tab settings have been specified and applied, the results will appear both in the document and on the margin bar and carriage scale.
+MOVE/SET Right MARGIN Moving or s moving or s after markir setting right margins works the same as setting left margins.
+MARK Right margin ng Left, Right , or Set to .
+ALL MARGINS AND TABS All tabs and margins in selected text can be moved left or right by the same amount: 1.
+Select the text in which all tabs and margins are to be moved.
+2. PRESS COM-LOOK.
+3. In the brackets following Set to , type the number of units that the margins and tabs are to be moved.
+4. MARK Left if the margins and tabs are to move left by the number of units specified.
+MARK Right if they are to move right by the number of units specified.
+5. MARK All margins and tabs.
+6. MARK Apply , or PRESS DO to apply and dismiss the menu.
+Mastery Hints If one paraget manipulation brought to we show the commargin or take applied, the and on the graph is selected for margin and tab on purposes, the Paragraph menu view when you PRESS COM-LOOK will urrent margin and tab settings.
+After new ab settings have been specified and e results will appear both in the document margin bar and carriage scale.
 If more than one paragraph is selected for margin and tab manipulation, the menu brought to view when you PRESS COM-LOOK will show most commands as grey.
 The Margin bar will be grey and set at 0 and 495 (if measured in points.)
 The carriage scale will be grey and show no tab settings.
 After new margin or tab settings have been specified and applied, the results will only appear in the document.
 To check whether the settings were applied as planned, select one of the paragraphs in which changes were made, and PRESS COM-LOOK.
 The Paragraph menu will not show properties of more than one paragraph at a time, as paragraph properties may be different for different paragraphs.
 Be very careful when using the move commands for "All margins and tabs."
 If the document contains multiple columns set with tabs, default tabs may intrude, resulting in unacceptable tabular formatting.

-See the following components for further information on related topics:
+RELATED TOPICS See the following components for further information on related topics: